vhiwase/matrix-rotation/README.md

 ```

 ### Calling for sample examples
-To run sample examples, use the follwing command to run from command line interface:
+Use the following command to run sample examples from command line interface:
 ```
 matrix_rotation
 ```